Göta Engineer Regiment: Colours, standards and guidons

 Göta Engineer Regiment presents one regimental colour and one traditional colour.

 The 1935 colour

 The traditional colour is drawn by Mrs Westberg and embroidered by hand in insertion technique by the company Libraria.
-The colour was presented to the then Royal Göta Engineer Corps (Ing 2) at the 300-years anniversary of the Fortifikationen ("Royal Engineers") in Stockholm by His Majesty the King Gustaf V on 26 September 1935.
+The colour was presented to the then Royal Göta Engineer Corps (Ing 2) at the 300-years anniversary of the Swedish Fortification Corps in Stockholm by His Majesty the King Gustaf V on 26 September 1935.
 Blazon: "On blue cloth in the centre the lesser coat of arms of Sweden, three yellow crowns placed two and one.
 In the first corner a mullet with a cluster of rays, all yellow.
 In the lower part of the rays the coat-of-arms of the regiment; azure, on three bends wavy sinister argent, a crowned lion rampant or, armed gules.
 The shield ensigned with a royal crown proper."

 The 2006 colour

 A new colour was presented by Supreme Commander Håkan Syrén on 10 August 2006.
 The new colour has three crowns and the Göta Engineer Regiment's mark written on a black bottom, with the regiment's battle honours at the top of the colour.
 Previously, the regiment carried two colours.
 This was due to Ing 2 took over the colour of the Småland Regiment (I 12) at its disbandment on 30 June 2000.
 It was then carried parallel with the Göta Engineer Regiment's old colour.
 The battle honours on the new colour were taken over from Småland Regiment.